chrishaverkate/Pico-Devboard/readme.md

 **Symptom if Uncorrected**: Programming will fail with an error about the pico not responding.
 **Mitigation**: Make correction when wiring

+# Future Features
+* Move or duplicate J2 to the right side of the breadboard
+  * This will make it easier to connect GPIO directly to the off-board expansion header (J3)
+* Add 2-pin jumper on 5V trace, between power switch (SW2) and power header (J1)
+  * When the jumper is removed the power will be disconnected, allowing for in-line power measurement

 # Images

 **Building**